dbmdz/cudami/dc-cudami-frontend/cudami-frontend-website/THEMING.md

 As you will notice these templates use a common `base.html` template for the pages basic design, just filling the content part (`fragment`) into the `base` template using the Thymeleaf Layout Dialect-Library.
 For documentation on this visit the homepage of the Thymeleaf extension `[Thymeleaf Layout Dialect](https://ultraq.github.io/thymeleaf-layout-dialect/)`.
 The extension is included and ready to use for your themes.
 Using a `base.html` is strongly encouraged.

-In this case at least these threee templates have to be implemented:
+In this case at least these three templates have to be implemented:

 ```
 my-theme/templates/my-theme/base.html